LeXX8800/rsschool-cv/cv.md

 **Work Experience:**

 For many years I have been working in senior positions in trade and sales.
-My first project is to create my own CV using Markdown markup (https://lexx8800.github.io/rsschool-cv/cv)
+My first project is to create my own [CV](https://lexx8800.github.io/rsschool-cv/cv) using Markdown markup.

 **Education:**